tly1980/ttl_memoized/README.md

-# TTL Memoized - A memoized decorator with TTL support.
+# TTL (time-to-live) Memoized - A memoized decorator with TTL support.

 The idea of `memoized` is great, as some resources are expensive, so you want to cache it.

 The python3 functools comes with LRU cache.

-However, there isn't a memoized lib support TTL at the moment, or I haven't find any thing yet.
+However, there isn't a memoized lib support TTL (time-to-live)  at the moment, or I haven't find any thing yet.

 So I implement this lib to fill in the gap here.